 One night I (by mistake) took the water nipple with a very tiny hole to feed my baby.
 She sucked and sucked and finally gave up and went back to sleep.
 Poor girl!

-Watch for signs that the nipple hole is too large or too small.
+Watch for signs that the nipple hole is too big or too small.
 If baby almost chokes during a feeding, milk flow may be too fast.
 Turn the full bottle upside down without shaking.
-If milk flows instead of drips, the nipple hole is too large.
+If milk is flowing rather than dripping quickly, the nipple hole is too large.

-If baby seems to be working hard, tires easily during sucking, the nipple hole may be too small.
+If the baby seems to be working hard, gets tired easily during sucking, or gets frustrated, the nipple hole may be too small.

 Learn more about feeding your baby

 - Formula feeding and breastfeeding questions answered at our Baby Helpline.

 - General questions about feeding a baby are answered here.